hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-shp.md

 ```

 Similar to *GeoJSON* files and shapefiles, *KML* files can be generated more robustly (for example with a defined projection).
 All you need to do is load the *KML* driver (`kml_driver = ogr.GetDriverByName("KML")`) and define a *KML* data source (`kml_file = kml_driver.CreateDataSource(FILENAME.KML)`).

+{% include exercise.html content="Get more familiar with shapefile handling in the [geospatial ecohydraulics](ex_geco.html) exercise." %}